Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Method

 \subsubsection{Baseline Model}

-The architecture of the baseline model (i.e., YOLOv8) consists of Backbone, Neck, and Head, as illustrated in Fig.\ref{fig:overall}.
+The architecture of the baseline model (i.e., YOLOv8) consists of a Backbone, Neck, and Head, as illustrated in Fig.~\ref{fig:overall}.
 The Backbone adopts the Cross Stage Partial (CSP) structure~\cite{wang2020cspnet}, which reduces computational cost while improving the learning capability of the CNNs.

 Compared to YOLOv5~\cite{jocher2020yolov5}, YOLOv8 introduces a new Coarse-to-Fine (C2f) module, replacing the previously used Concentrated-Comprehensive Convolution (C3) module.
 C2f integrates the C3 design with the Extended ELAN (E-ELAN) concept~\cite{wang2022designing} from YOLOv7~\cite{wang2023yolov7}, and comprises two convolutional blocks connected by multiple bottlenecks, each implemented as a Convolution–BatchNorm–SiLU (CBS).

 For the Neck architecture, YOLOv8 retains the Feature Pyramid Network (FPN)~\cite{lin2017feature} and Path Aggregation Network (PAN)~\cite{liu2018path} structure adopted from YOLOv5.
 The FPN enhances low-level features via up-sampling, while the PAN strengthens high-level localization through down-sampling.
 This combination improves the model's ability to detect objects across multiple scales.
 In addition, YOLOv8 removes redundant convolutional operations during the up-sampling stage to further improve inference efficiency.